Boot to Qt Software Stack

 IMPORTANT: Make sure to follow the Boot to Qt software stack Installation Guide for your target device closely!

-The Boot to Qt software stack installation contains a set of pre-built images for reference devices that are listed in Reference Target Devices and Development Hosts.
-Thus in order to utilize Qt's functionality in a reference device, you only need to install the Boot to Qt software stack to your host platform and flash the reference device's memory card or internal memory with the pre-built image.
+The Boot to Qt software stack installation contains a set of pre-built images for supported devices that are listed in Supported Target Devices and Development Hosts.
+Thus in order to utilize Qt's functionality in a supported device, you only need to install the Boot to Qt software stack to your host platform and flash the device's memory card or internal memory with the pre-built image.

-You should note that the usage of the stack is not limited to the reference devices.
+You should note that the usage of the stack is not limited to the TQC Supported devices.
 You can use tools provided by Yocto Project to build a custom image with the Boot to Qt software stack for your target device.

 With the pre-built Boot to Qt images, you can quickly start to develop applications on you target hardware.
 However, the Boot to Qt images are not meant for production without additional changes.
 If you need help with customization of the Boot to Qt images for your use case, contact Qt Professional Services.